krespers/krespers/README.md

 ## Hi there 👋

-I'm interested in structural engineering, structural and system reliability!
+I'm interested in Civil engineering, system reliability!

 <!--